BurdetteLamar/structured_log/README.md

   log.section('Section with rescue', :rescue) do
-    log.comment('This section will terminate because of the failure.') fail 'This exception will be rescued and logged.' log.comment('This comment will not be reached.') end log.section('Another section') do
+    log.comment('This section will terminate because of the failure.') fail 'This exception will be rescued and logged.'
+    # This comment will not be reached.
+  end
+  log.section('Another section') do
     log.comment('This comment will be reached and logged, because of rescue above.')